Lecture material is stored at directory “2 Personal/files/College/Semester 6/Model Stokastik 1”.

 • Disjoint (no overlap)

-The Markov chain is irreducible if there is only one class (all states communicate).
+The Markov chain is irreducible if there is only one communicating class (all states are communicative).

 Let = probability that, starting from state , the process will ever return to state .